souper-streetwise/predictive-model/README.md

 the webapp.
 This will also update the database with new predictions at 3am UTC every day, set up as a cronjob.

-Run the command `make stop-services` to stop all the services.
+Run the command `make stop-services` to stop all the services, which also will remove the cronjob.

 ## REST API